-A business needs a grand strategy — an expression of the owner’s intent for it.
-Without this, the business leader might take the organisation in the wrong direction, leading to clashes with the owner.
-To avoid this, the owner must ensure the business leader clearly understands the destination they should be aiming for.
+A business needs a grand strategy — a clear expression of the owner’s intent for it.
+Without this, the business leader might take the organisation in the wrong direction.
+Therefore, the owner must clearly communicate to the business leader the destination they should be aiming for.

-With alignment at the highest level, the business leader can now break down the grand strategy into a series of intermediate aims to achieve and immediate problems to solve.
-These are the missions for the business.
-These must be consequential — enabling the business to reach its destination — but also achievable.
+This creates alignment at the highest level.
+Now the business leader can break the grand strategy down into intermediate aims to achieve and immediate problems to solve.
+These become the missions for the business — which must be consequential, in enabling the business to reach its destination, but also achievable.

-Identifying the right missions is not easy.
-But leaders must refrain from jumping to solutions before deciding which missions to focus on.
-Otherwise, talent focuses on the wrong things — leading to misalignment — and leaders overreach — trying to decide everything themselves — which can seriously undermine the business.
+Identifying missions is not easy, but it needs to be done — otherwise, talent focuses on the wrong things.
+Leaders must also refrain from jumping to solutions before deciding which missions to focus on, as this leads to overreach — with the leader trying to decide everything themselves — which weakens the business.

 The PUN Template (Purpose, Users, Needs)

-A business doesn’t survive by only satisfying the owner’s needs.
+Businesses don’t survive by satisfying the owner’s needs alone.
 It also has to delight others — talent, suppliers, wider society and, most importantly, paying customers.
-For this, we have to take the user perspective — identifying what they want and what they believe they need to get it.
+Therefore, we have to take the user perspective next — identifying what they want and what the business needs to satisfy.

-Therefore, we need to answer the next three questions on the PUN template:
+This requires answering the next three questions on the PUN template (see picture attached):

-Now we have a grand strategy; a series of critical missions to achieve it; an understanding of who will pay for this; and a view on what those users really want.
-We can share PUNs widely in the organisation to get everyone on the same page — creating alignment between owner, leader, and talent.
+Now we have a grand strategy; a series of missions critical to achieving it; an understanding of who will pay for this (paying users); and a view on what those users really want.
+We can now share our PUNs widely in the organisation to get everyone on the same page — creating alignment between owner, leader, and talent.

 Quick Test